The Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Campus Deadline: November 6, 2017 at NOON

-The Endowment’s James C. Gaither Junior Fellows Program offers 10 to 12 one-year paid fellowships to provide research assistance to Associates working on various Carnegie Endowment projects such as democracy building, energy and climate change, international economics, nuclear policy, cyber policy, Middle East studies, South Asian studies, Russian/Eurasian studies, China or Japan studies, and South East Asian studies.
+The Endowment’s James C. Gaither Junior Fellows Program offers 12 to 14 one-year paid fellowships to provide research assistance to Associates working on various Carnegie Endowment projects such as democracy building, U.S. foreign policy & diplomacy, nuclear policy, cyber policy, energy and climate change, Middle East studies, South Asian studies, Russian/Eurasian studies, China or Japan studies, and Economics (Asia), and geoeconomics and strategy.